jphalip/djangocore-box/README.md

 The versions of Python that are installed are: 2.4.6, 2.5.6, 2.6.5, 2.7.1
 (default), and 3.2.3.
-The installed database backends are: SQLite, Spatialite, MySQL and PostgreSQL.
-PostGIS and Oracle are coming soon.
+The installed database backends are: SQLite, Spatialite, MySQL, PostgreSQL and PostGIS.
+Oracle are coming soon.

 Getting started
 ---------------